oeg-upm/licensius/README.md

 odrlapi
 =======

+Java API to manipulate ODRL2 expressions.

-API to manipulate ODRL expressions
+This API permits creating ODRL expressions in its RDF serialization by using simple Java methods.

-For more info, see http://vroddon.github.io/odrlapi/
+For more info, see http://oeg-upm.github.io/odrlapi/

-Víctor Rodríguez Doncel - August 2014
+Víctor Rodríguez Doncel